 Camp Ripley has been an important part of the Central Minnesota landscape since the first troops arrived for training in June 1931.
 Today the 53,000-acre camp, owned and managed by the Minnesota Department of Military Affairs, is the main training site for the Minnesota National Guard and the primary winter training facility in the United States.
-With more than 350,000 military man-days per year and plenty of room for large-scale exercises, Camp Ripley is a major asset to the entire military community.
+Camp Ripley is an asset to the entire military community and generates more than $350 million annually in local economic impact.

-Camp Ripley’s size and location also have other perhaps surprising advantages for a natural community of plants and animals.
-Thanks to its long-standing, award-winning environmental research, management and education programs, Camp Ripley provides excellent habitat for many unique plants and animals, including red-shouldered hawks, hooded warblers, Blanding’s turtles and black bears.
+Thanks to its long-standing, award-winning environmental research, management and education programs, Camp Ripley also provides excellent habitat for many plants and animals, including red-shouldered hawks, golden-winged warblers, Blanding’s turtles, gray wolves and black bears.

-Though Camp Ripley has operated in this area for more than 70 years, it is, like other military facilities around the country, increasingly threatened by residential and commercial encroachment near its borders.
+Though Camp Ripley has operated in this area for more than 85 years, it is, like other U.S. military facilities, increasingly threatened by residential encroachment on its borders.
 In some instances, encroachment is so severe that military facilities have been forced to curtail or even cancel training exercises because of concerns about noise and public safety.